Jaehoon-Sung/jaehoon-sung-mysql-masterbook/part-1/README.md

 > **BE CAREFUL!** This operation is irreversible.
 >
 > ```
-> DROP TABLE your_table_name
+> DROP TABLE your_table_name;
 > ```

 ### Manage columns in a table

 > #### Command to create a new column in a table
 >
-> If there are already some rows on a table, each value for a new column will be `NULL` by default.
+> If there are already some rows in a table, each value for a new column will be `NULL` by default.
 >
 > ```
 > ALTER TABLE your_table_name
 > ADD your_new_column_name DATATYPE;
 > ```

-> #### Command to change a data type of a column
+> #### Command to change the data type of a column
 >
 > ```
 > ALTER TABLE your_table_name
 > MODIFY COLUMN your_column_name DATATYPE;
 > ```
 >
-> **BE CAREFUL!** This command does not work for all kinds of types.
+> **BE CAREFUL!** This command does not work for all types of data.
 For example, let's assume that string values already exist in a certain column named `nickname`.
-Then, the data type of the `nickname` column cannot be changed into an `INT` type or some number types.
-So it is more desirable that we should not make any major situation where we should change data types using `MODIFY COLUMN` in SQL.
-In practice, DB managers create a totally new table with desired types, and copy data appropriately from the table to be changed.
+Then, the data type of the `nickname` column cannot be changed to an `INT` type or some number types.
+So it is more desirable that we do not make any major changes to data types using `MODIFY COLUMN` in SQL.
+In practice, database engineers create a completely new table with the desired types and copy data appropriately from the table to be changed.

 > #### Command to delete a column
 >